Logo

 6.

-Slavoljub Muslin won the league again next season, but lost in the cup final to bitter rivals FK Partizan.
+Slavoljub Muslin won the league again next season, but lost in the cup final to bitter rivals Partizan.

 7.